wp-plugins/rdp-wiki-press-embed/readme.txt

 RDP Wiki-Press Embed will pull content from any Media Wiki website (such as wikipedia.org) and from PediaPress.
 It strips and reformats the content, allowing you to supply some arguments to dictate how this works.

+RDP Wiki-Press Embed also allows lead capture capabilities, utilizing free PediaPress ebooks as an offer.

 Forked from: [Wiki Embed plugin](http://wordpress.org/plugins/wiki-embed/  "Wiki Embed plugin").